rohankangale2011/react_assignment/README.md

 npm install
 ```

-In order to run the application on android platform, either on physical device or emulator, run the below command:
+In order to run the application, execute the below command:
 ```
 npm start
 ```